ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 If your tailsitter has vectored thrust then you should set the SERVOn_FUNCTION values for your two tilt servos for the left and right motors and for the left and right motor throttles.

+.. note:: All tailsitters ignore the :ref:`Q_TILT_TYPE<Q_TILT_TYPE>` parameter, requiring continuous output servos, and will drive the tilt servos appropriately.

 For example, if your left tilt servo is channel 5 and your right tilt servo is channel 6, then set: